-The previous table shows the undiscounted cash flows on the Company's financial liabilities and unrecognised loan commitments on the basis of their earliest possible contractual maturity.
+The previous table shows the undiscounted cash flows on the Company's financial liabilities and unrecognised loan commitments on the basis of their earliest possible contractual maturity details see Note 16.
 The Company's expected cash flows on these instruments may vary significantly from this analysis.
 For example, undrawn loan commitments are not all expected to be drawn down immediately, but upon draw down would have current contractual maturity not greater than 1 year.